ver8ung/athalianamsmc/README.md

 - iterates over up to 28 haplotypes in the input (2,4,6,8 haplotypes with fixed recombination)

 ToDo:
+- general strategy : one big script with this approach or multiple smaller ones that can be run together in a batch job file ?!
 - implement all chromosome runs into the final script
-- general strategy : one big script with this approach or multiple smaller ones that can be run together in a batch job file ?!
-- streamline the process more, maybe use fnmatch module
 - implement cross coalescence runs
-- refine plotting scripts, incorporate into pipeline ?!
+- final testing of combined analysis and plotting scripts
+- refine the code, use fnmatch if feasible